Welcome to NEXUS PRIME, and why we're building it

 What NEXUS PRIME actually is

-When you need a team, you don't want 100 interchangeable generalists.
-You want 100 specialists who know their lane and defer to each other when the lane changes.
+When you need a real team, you don't want a hundred interchangeable generalists talking over each other.
+You want a hundred people who know their lane, and know when to hand off.

 The shape of the product

-Every tier uses the same orchestrator.
-What changes is concurrency, access to our owned compute, and how far the agent fleet can scale.
+What changes between tiers is concurrency, access to our own hardware, and how far the fleet can scale.
+The engine is the same one in all three.

 What this blog is for

-3. The bigger question.
-When one system can orchestrate specialist work end-to-end, what does "a job" mean?
-What does "a business" mean?
-We have opinions.
-We'll share them.
+And the bigger question underneath all of it: when one system can run specialist work end to end, what does "a job" mean?
+What does "a company" mean?
+We have early opinions, and we'll argue them in public.

 The invitation

 We're in waitlist mode.
-The first wave of pre-orders gets 50% off year one on Power or God Mode.
-One confirmation email when you sign up.
-No marketing barrage, no drip campaigns.
-We'll ping you when pre-orders open.
-That's it.
+The first wave of pre-orders gets 50% off the first year of Power or God Mode.
+Signing up sends you exactly one confirmation email, no drip sequence, no manufactured urgency.
+When pre-orders open, we'll tell you once.

 Join the NEXUS PRIME waitlist